BigNoid/script.skinshortcuts/resources/docs/advanced/Custom shortcut properties.md

 Otherwise, you need to include button 404 in your Management Dialog, then set the window property `chooseProperty` to the `[Property]` you want to set, and send a click to 404.

+## Notes

+When using `<propertySettings />`, it's possible to set the `buttonID` to the same ID as one of the inbuilt control ID's used by Skin Shortcuts Management Dialog.

+In this case, the property select dialog will be shown to the user after the normal action associated with that button has completed.
+However, the property select dialog will *not* show if the user cancels, or if they select a 'None' option provided by the default control.

 ***Quick links*** - [Readme](../../../README.md) - [Getting Started](../started/Getting Started.md) - [Advanced Usage](./Advanced Usage.md)